 Implementing tools like SnapApp, OneSpot, Evergage, and GoSquared can help you collect website user data and automate personalized campaigns, but selecting the right tool is only half the battle.
 Because individualizing your marketing efforts is typically time-intensive, you’ll need to prioritize opportunities and ideas, group individuals together into smarter customer flows, and likely create new KPIs to help you measure success.

-When he spoke at the Growth Marketing Conference in 2018, Unbounce CEO Tyson Quick said, “Attribution is the greatest unsolved problem in marketing.”
+When he spoke at the Growth Marketing Conference, Unbounce CEO Tyson Quick said, “Attribution is the greatest unsolved problem in marketing.”
 Unfortunately, this is still true.

 CMOs might know that 75% of conversions come from direct traffic straight to the home page, but they don’t know how that traffic heard of them in the first place in order to then search their brand name or navigate directly to their website.

 With offline events alongside the complex digital landscape, it’s just as hard as ever to attribute conversions and sales to individual campaigns.
 Plus, it can require multiple campaigns to convert someone into a customer and there can be multiple touchpoints in a single campaign.
 It takes an average of seven interactions with your brand for a B2B buyer to buy, and you might not even have a lead on your radar until they’re already 57% of the way through the buying process.

 The complexity of attribution isn’t going away anytime soon.
 Instead, marketers will have to create clearer goals for each campaign, based on the customer journey and the buying process.